-Myanmar reports 1,205 new COVID-19 cases, 32 more deaths
+Myanmar reports 1,205 new Covid-19 cases, 32 more deaths

-Yangon [Myanmar], October 16 (ANI/Xinhua): Myanmar reported 1,205 new COVID-19 cases with a daily test positivity rate of 6.8 per cent in the past 24 hours, according to a release from the Ministry of Health on Saturday.
+Yangon, Oct 17 (IANS) Myanmar reported 1,205 new Covid-19 cases with a daily test positivity rate of 6.8 per cent in the past 24 hours, according to a release from the Ministry of Health on Saturday.

 The death toll increased to 18,329 after 32 new deaths were reported, the release said.